 According to the latest research, Americans spend an estimated $2.1 billion a year on weight-loss dietary supplements.
-Most experts agree, however, that foundational diet and lifestyle changes like monitoring your calorie intake or getting more physical activity are the best way to lose weight and support a healthy weight over time.
+Most experts agree, however, that foundational diet and lifestyle changes like monitoring your nutrient and calorie balance as well as getting the right amount of physical activity are the best ways to lose weight and support a healthy weight over time.

 Making changes to support a healthy weight loss journey can feel difficult for some people.
 If that’s you, you may find yourself looking to supplements as a faster way to reach your weight loss goal with less work involved.

-So, before you spend your dollars on expensive supplements, let’s get to the bottom of the effect they can really have when it comes to weight management and overall health.
+But before you spend your dollars on expensive supplements, let’s find out if they really work when it comes to helping you shed pounds.

-When it comes to effective weight loss tactics, can taking specific vitamin or mineral supplements help with fat burning, boost metabolism, or function as an appetite suppressant?
+When it comes to effective weight loss tactics, can taking specific vitamin or mineral supplements help with fat burning, boost metabolic rate, or function as an appetite suppressant?
 The simple answer is likely no.

 All vitamins and minerals are needed by your body in the proper amounts and ratios to help your metabolism operate optimally.
 These nutrients work in an orchestra with one another.
 Singling out a few specific vitamins and minerals may not be as important as ensuring you are meeting your needs across the board.